-- Multiple Endings: Various rewrites (initiated by John Goldman) have provided this for the play.
+- Multiple Endings: Various rewrites (initiated by James Goldman) have provided this for the play.
 The most notable is the UK version of Follies, which replaces Phylis and Ben's "Loveland" songs.
 Generally speaking, the changes tend to involve the tone of the ending as Goldman wanted the play to have a happy ending with the two couples reconciling at the end and provide hope that they will get their shit together in the end.

 - Sanity Slippage Song: FOUR of them in a row, all using some degree of Lyrical Dissonance.
 They are preceded by the two couples arguing with their younger selves, and their neuroses create a fantastical "Loveland" theater, wherein Sally, Phyllis, Ben and Buddy show their real and emotional lives in a sort of group nervous breakdown.:

 - Buddy has "The-God-Why-Don't-You-Love-Me-Blues" about how he loves Sally despite her never being faithful or loving to him.